micahtmiller/sportsball/README.md

 ## Assumptions

-All requests are based on dat in the hitting file.
+All requests are based on data in the hitting file.
 Future requests will require data from a pitching file as well.
 Consider this in the design.

 ## Requirements